kind2-mc/kind2/doc/usr/content/9_other/3_test_generation.md

 > [https://github.com/kind2-mc/teas](https://github.com/kind2-mc/teas)

 `Teas` is written in Python, and is able to compare a binary with Kind 2's test cases using the oracle described above.

-Like Kind 2's test generation feature, `Teas` is in an experimental and unstable state.
+> **Disclaimer:** Like Kind 2's test generation feature, `Teas` is in an
+> experimental and unstable state.